margaretmf/margaretmf.github.io/research.md

 * Depression, Agitation

 Aggressive Behavior
 * Someone's behavior can communicate an issue or need, and be a valuable source of information about their condition.
-The important thing is tot hink about what the behavior is telling you - how can you analyze the behavior and its possible causes or meanings?
+The important thing is to hink about what the behavior is telling you - how can you analyze the behavior and its possible causes or meanings?

 Aggressive, self-injurious behavior - a substitute for communication about psychological symptoms, emotions, or other troublesome situations, like a health problem or pain